-You are here: Home » Show » Former Gazette columnist special HIO guest
+You are here: Home » News » Former Gazette columnist special HIO guest

 Hockey Hall of Fame writer Michael Farber, now with Sports Illustrated, TSN and NBC, joins The Gazette’s Pat Hickey and sports editor Stu Cowan to discuss the Habs.

 In penalty-kill and end-of-game [where the other team pulls their goalie] situations – chances are the other team will have the puck.
 And when the other team has the puck – P K Subban is not sure of himself [don’t believe me: when the other team has the puck – don’t watch the puck – watch P K Subban].
 The coaches know what they’re doing when they limit P K Subban’s ice time in penalty-kill and end-of-game [where the other team pulls their goalie] situations.

 can anybody name the last time the norris trophy winner was not good enough for the olympics? (world cup or canada cup) this would be a first if norris trophy winner PK Subban was left off the team.